How do you find the road to success in your art? By that I mean, how do you find the way of creating art that brings you the most joy?

 "I have trouble finishing paintings.
 It is easier to start another painting than to resolve the problems that I see in the first painting or I just do not know what the first painting needs."

-And add to that mix any subconscious beliefs you may have that art and/or life should be hard.
+Then when you mix any subconscious beliefs you may have that art and/or life should be hard.

 "…I do think talent only develops through hard work."